How many times have your parents asked you, what can you do with a Communication Studies degree? The answer is: anything you want!

 Bruce MacCallum, a recently retired, award-winning media professional and 1974 graduate, has worked as a producer and news director for news stations all across the nation.
 Most recently, MacCallum served as the Field Director and Senior Producer at Entertainment Tonight for over 20 years.
 He has won numerous NATAS Emmy Awards, along with many L.A.
 Emmy Awards, a couple L.A.Press Club Journalism Awards for Excellence, among several others.

-Carole Hemmelgarn, a 1986 graduate and sister to Marty Lenz, has worked in the healthcare field with Industry for 28 years.
+Carole Hemmelgarn, a 1986 graduate, has worked in the healthcare field with Industry for 28 years.
 In addition to earning her bachelor’s degree, Hemmelgarn went on to earn a Master of Science Degree in the field of Patient Safety Leadership from the University of Illinois Chicago and a second master’s degree in Health Care Ethics from Creighton University.
 Over the past 11 years, Hemmelgarn has collaborated on quality improvement, disease management, and prevention programs for their patients and employees.
 She also sits on multiple committees and boards doing patient safety work in her home state of Colorado, and across the country.

 Jim Janicek, a 1984 graduate, is an accomplished marketing & programming creator, DGA director, WGA writer, executive producer and media editor.
 Janicek has 27 years of experience in branding, promotion and advertising for major networks.
 He has written and directed sitcom, million-dollar advertising campaigns, network specials and children’s television for a large contingent of networks and corporations including ABC, NBC, Disney, Hallmark, Comcast and others.
 He has worked closely with a multitude of celebrities, created and produced documentary programming for a variety of corporations, and founded his own company, Janicek Media.

-Letia Frandina, Ph.D. and 2002 graduate, is a founder and Board member of the Downtown Denver Expeditionary School (DDES), the first elementary school in Downtown Denver in over 100 years.
+Letia Frandina, Ph.D. and 2002 and 2004 graduate in Speech Communication, is a founder and Board member of the Downtown Denver Expeditionary School (DDES), the first elementary school in Downtown Denver in over 100 years.
 Frandina earned her doctorate in communication studies from the University of North Carolina, Chapel Hill and her research involves community building and public spaces.
 She ran a start-up community organized business, Little Closets, featured in New York Magazine, before returning to her home state of Colorado.
 She is an adjunct professor at the University of Maryland, a mentor at Denver Kids Inc., and a member of the 2015 Downtown Denver Partnership Leadership class.

 Marty Lenz, who graduated in 1990, is a respected and award winning radio, television, and digital/new media professional.
 He currently works at KCBS in the Bay Area, but has been involved on the network level with Jones Radio/Dial Global (now Westwood One), Business Radio Network, and Sirius/XM over the past 25 years.
 Along with his extensive radio involvement, Lenz has worked for over 20 years in television as a host and contributor for a variety of shows and programs, including NBC Bay Area, and currently with KRON and Comcast.